Blood and Gold: Plot summary

 The story then moves back to the present day, where Marius and Thorne are at a jungle hideaway with other old and powerful vampires—Amadeo (now going by the name Armand), Santino, Maharet, Mekare, and Pandora.
 Marius wants justice against Santino for taking Armand away from him, but Maharet refuses to let Marius kill Santino, who is weak.
 Thorne does not want to accept her decision and so kills Santino himself with the Fire Gift.
-In penance for his deed, he gives over his eyes to Maharet.
+In penance for his deed, he gives his eyes to Maharet.

+Reception

+Kirkus writes in a star review "given her historical antecedents, Rice-Who-Must-Be-Obeyed writes like a damned Queen.
+Pure vellum in the chronicle."
+Publishers Weekly called the book "intriguing yet rushed".